Want a New Way to Sell Locally? Try OfferUp, Letgo and 5miles

 - You have a niche product that you could sell at a great price to the right customer, but the odds of them walking into your store are small

 - It’s a slow season and your employees have some extra time to post and monitor your listings

 If you have multiple locations and need a comprehensive e-commerce solution that syncs your listings across all your channels simultaneously, these channels will not work for that purpose.
 However, if you’re just trying to get the word out that you exist to your local market, don’t underestimate the power of using channels like OfferUp, Letgo and 5miles to get more people to visit your stores.
 It’s free advertising!

 We look forward to future developments with these sales channels and are excited to see how they grow.

-Has your pawn shop used Letgo, OfferUp, 5miles or a similar channel?
+Has your business used Letgo, OfferUp, 5miles or a similar channel?
 Tell us about your experience in the comments!